-Surveylet is powered by the Delphi method, a consensus-oriented group decision-making technique.
+Surveylet, the world's leading collaborative research software is powered by the Delphi method, a consensus-oriented group decision-making technique.
 The expert method allows group members to share and exchange their opinions without undue influence or social drawbacks, and shape them into a decision that is in the best interest of the whole.

 Build group consensus over multiple survey rounds (Classic Delphi).